 The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

-The overgrown part of the bone enters the hole between the lower bones of the fibula and tibia, near the junction of the formation of the ankle joint.
+The overgrown part of the bone enters the hole between the lower ankle anatomy of the fibula and tibia, near the junction of the formation of the ankle anatomy.

 It is customary to highlight: